Headteacher: Mrs J Boylan

 Pupils have the opportunity to have their voices heard though our school council, meeting with the learning mentors.
-Each class has a selected pair of school councillors chosen by their class peers.
+Year groups 2-6 has a selected pair of school councillors chosen by their class peers.
 Our school behaviour policy involves rewards and sanctions; this is shared through all aspects of school life and also with parents and carers.

 The election of the school council members reflects our British electoral system and demonstrates democracy in action.
 Made up of two representatives from each class, the school council meets regularly to discuss issues raised.
 The council is able to genuinely effect change within the school; in the past, the school council petitioned to Initial for improvement in the school meals.

 Pupils are always listened to by adults and are taught to listen carefully to each other, respecting the right of every individual to have their opinions and voices heard.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
 This encourages a heightened sense of both personal and social responsibility and is demonstrated on a daily basic by our pupils.

 The importance of laws is consistently reinforced throughout the school day.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 The school behavioural policy is clearly displayed in every classroom and sets out expected behaviour and associated rights across the school.
 Each class also decide upon their own behaviour charter which is displayed within each classroom.

 Circle time is used as an opportunity to discuss difficult situations that benefit from whole class discussion.
 Keeping safe when using the internet is regularly discussed with children in computing lessons and in assemblies.
 All members of the school community sign our Acceptable Use Policy and pledge to use the internet safely.